hivesolutions/net-dummy/README.md

 ## Testing

-Tehre's currently no script for testing this module, but a simple python script is being created for such purposes.
+There's currently no script for testing this module, but a simple python script is being created for such purposes.
+It should be able to perform basic tasks for the testing of the device driver.

 ## Loading